ruuda/blog/posts/build-system-insights.md

 Ninja starts building faster.
-Ninja traded flexibility in the build file format for faster builds, deferring complex decisions to a meta build system such as Meson or GN.
+Ninja traded flexibility in the build file format for faster builds, deferring complex decisions to a meta build system such as CMake, Meson, or GN.

 Another telling example is the Mercurial source control system.
 Its `hg` command is written in Python for extensibility.